Tonyz4516/break-reminder/README.md

 - connect the camera module to Raspberry Pi
 - position the camera so it can detect front of your face

-## steps for setup Python3 on Raspberry Pi
+## steps for setup dependent libraries on Raspberry Pi

 - Raspberry PI 4 came with python3 pre-installed
 - Open terminal and run *pip3 install opencv-python*